zyzhang1130/claude-dev/README.md

 ## Acknowledgments

-Special thanks to Anthropic for providing the model that powers this extension.
+Special thanks to Anthropic for providing the model that powers this extension, and to the OpenAI team for their GPT models.